neurobagel/documentation/docs/infrastructure.md

         NB_GRAPH_DB=repositories/my_db  # NOTE: for graphDB, this value should always take the the format of: repositories/<your_database_name>
         ```

-_** `NB_API_ADDRESS` should not be changed from its default value (`graph`) when using docker compose as this corresponds to the preset container name of the graph database server within the docker compose network._
+_** `NB_GRAPH_ADDRESS` should not be changed from its default value (`graph`) when using docker compose as this corresponds to the preset container name of the graph database server within the docker compose network._

 _&Dagger; See section [Using a graphical query tool to send API requests](#a-note-on-using-a-graphical-query-tool-to-send-api-requests)_